NoemiBuri/seminar/README.md

 ### 1. Import
 Firstly, the packages numpy, math, sympy and matholpot.lib.pyplot are installed.
 ### 2. Read data from user
-In this section the user is asked to specify his data.
+In this section you are asked to specify your data.
 For each of the three components a two-dimensional vector is created.
-For the component A the user is asked for Ax and Ay out of which the vector A is built.
-The same information for the components B and C is asked.
-Out of this data the corners of the mixing triangle are set.
-Further the data of the investigated sample on which the mixing calculation is done needs to be declared.
-The vector of this sample is named P. In *figure 1* you can see a visualization of this step of the project.
+For the component A you are asked to indicate the elements Ax and Ay of the vector A. The same information for the components B and C is asked.
+This data sets the corners of the mixing triangle.
+Furthermore the data of the investigated sample P for which the mixing calculation is done, needs to be declared.
+In *Figure 1* you can see a visualization of this step of the project.

 ![Screenshot](components.png)

-*figure 1 : components A, B and C and mixing sample P*
+*Figure 1 : components A, B and C and mixing sample P*

 If you feel more comfortable to import your data with a csv-file you can use the following code: